Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 Some of the main highlights, which we will see on our guided tour, include the Buxton Opera House, Pavilion Gardens and the Devonshire Dome, which was once the largest unsupported dome in Europe, built in 1779.
 After our tour, they’ll be time to get acquainted with this charming town, so why not return to the stunning Pavilion Gardens, a great spot for a leisurely stroll along the river Wye.
 In addition to a wide range of cafes and shops, there is plenty to keep busy during your free time in Buxton, including Poole's Cavern, a limestone cavern just outside the town centre.
 Tonight, our thoughts turn to dinner plans, as we enjoy dinner at the hotel’s restaurant.

 After breakfast, we drive to one of the most iconic stately homes of the Peaks, some might even say of England, Chatsworth House.
 Our journey takes us through lush Derbyshire countryside as we head to the impressive home of the Cavendish family, who have owned the property since 1549.
-With its grand state rooms and opulent halls, they’ll be plenty of time to explore the extravagant interior with our expert guide before heading out to look upon the acres of rolling parkland.
+With its grand state rooms and opulent halls, they’ll be plenty of time to explore the extravagant interior before heading out to look upon the acres of rolling parkland.
 The tranquil grounds are a great place for a stroll, allowing you to discover beautiful water features, giant sculptures and floral arrangements.

 This afternoon, a picturesque town to rival beautiful Buxton awaits as we continue to nearby Bakewell for lunch and free time.
 Located on the banks of the river Wye, this is a pleasant place for a relaxing stroll with its pretty stone buildings and arched medieval bridge.